Welthungerhilfe/ChildGrowthMonitor/README.md

 ### Mobile App

-The mobile app provides authenticated users an interface to scan children in 3D with consent of the parents and upload all necessary data to the secure backend.
+The mobile app provides authenticated users an interface to scan children in 3D with consent of the parents and upload all collected data to the secure backend.

 Currently the App works through person detection and pose estimation and overlaying the this information of the position of 14 points on the body of the child with the 3D point cloud from the Tango API.

-The next iteration for the Pilot will guide the user to scan the child from the front and back as well as the hands.
+The next iteration for the Pilot will guide the user to scan the child in a way that a quick, accurate measurement can be taken.
+This will involve data of the camera pose, point clouds and RGB video.

 #### Hardware requirements